Raising Arizona: Plot

-Convenience store robber H.I.
-"Hi" McDunnough meets police officer Edwina ("Ed") as she takes his mugshots before one of multiple sentences in prison.
-During a later stay, Hi learns that Ed's fiancé has left her and proposes after being released.
-They marry and move into a desert mobile home, and Hi gets a job in a machine shop.
-They want to have children, but Ed is infertile and they cannot adopt due to Hi's criminal record.
+Convenience store robber Herbert ("H.I." or "Hi") McDunnough meets police officer Edwina ("Ed") when she takes his mugshot after each of several arrests in Tempe, Arizona.
+He learns that Ed's fiancé has left her and proposes after release from prison.
+They marry and move into a desert mobile home, and Hi works in a machine shop.
+They want children, but Ed is infertile and they cannot adopt due to Hi's criminal record.

-Hi and Ed learn of the quintuplet sons known as the "Arizona Quints" born to regionally famous furniture magnate Nathan Arizona.
-They kidnap one of the babies, whom they believe to be Nathan Jr. Upon returning home, Hi's old cellmates Gale and Evelle Snoats arrive after escaping from prison.
-They convince Hi to shelter them and tempt him to return to his former life of crime.
-That night, Hi has an intense nightmare of monstrous biker Leonard Smalls.
+Hi and Ed learn of the quintuplet sons born to regional furniture magnate Nathan Arizona.
+They kidnap one of the babies, whom they believe to be Nathan Jr., intending to start a family.
+Soon afterward, Hi's former cellmates Gale and Evelle Snoats escape from prison and visit the couple.
+They persuade Hi to shelter them and tempt him to return to his former criminal life.
+That night, Hi has a nightmare of monstrous biker Leonard Smalls.

-Hi's foreman Glen and his large and unruly family visit on the next day.
-When Glen suggests that he and Hi exchange wives, Hi punches Glen in the face.
-That night, Hi succumbs to the temptation to rob a convenience store while buying baby diapers, leading to a chase with police and a pack of dogs that he manages to outrun.
+Hi's foreman Glen visits with his large and unruly family the next day.
+Glen and wife Dot offer parenting advice amid their children's misbehavior, but when Glen suggests that he and Hi exchange wives, Hi punches Glen in the face.
+That night, Hi succumbs to robbing a convenience store while buying diapers, leading to a chase with police and a pack of dogs that he manages to outrun.
 As Ed and Nathan Jr. sleep, Hi decides to leave his family to join Gale and Evelle in a bank robbery.

-Glen returns the next morning to fire Hi, revealing his inference that Hi and Ed kidnapped Nathan Jr. Glen threatens to turn them in unless they agree to give him and his wife custody of the child.
-Gale and Evelle overhear this conversation and, following a conflict with Hi, kidnap Nathan Jr. themselves.
-Once freed from bondage, Hi joins with a despondent Ed to rescue the baby.
-Meanwhile, Smalls approaches Nathan Arizona and offers to return his son for $50,000, but indicates his plan to sell the baby on the black market when Nathan Sr. refuses to pay.